ageller/Firefly/README.md

 Firefly is an interactive viewer for any particle-based data.
 A live example is available [here](https://ageller.github.io/Firefly/) or if you're ready to get started creating your own interactive viewer, [click here](http://www.firefly-viz.com/docs/data_reader).

-If you use Firefly, please cite us using the [ADS listing](http://adsabs.harvard.edu/abs/2018ascl.soft10021G) that points to our Astrophysics Source Code Library (ASCL) entry.
+If you use Firefly, please cite our [ApJS paper](https://ui.adsabs.harvard.edu/abs/2023ApJS..265...38G/abstract) and our [entry in the Astrophysics Source Code Library (ASCL)](http://adsabs.harvard.edu/abs/2018ascl.soft10021G).

 ## Additional Docs